 Spores of Aspergillus and Penicillium are rounded or slightly elongated, and smooth or ornamented depending on the species.
 Since these spores have no other distinguishing characteristics, laboratories usually lump them together as Aspergillus/Penicillium when they analyze air by direct microscopy (total spore counts).

-Labs usually do not indicate whether all the unidentified spores including unidentified ascospores and basidiospores belong to the same group or not.
-This means that trying to compare indoor/outdoor counts of these categories of spores could be erroneous since one could be comparing spores belonging to totally different genera.
+Unidentified spores including ascospores and basidiospores also present problems when it comes to indoor/outdoor comparison if these spores are in high concentrations both indoors and outdoors.
+Trying to compare indoor/outdoor samples for these categories of spores could be erroneous since one could be comparing spores belonging to totally different genera.

-Where significant numbers of Aspergillus/Penicillium and unidentified spores (including ascospores and basidiospores) are involved, culturable air samples may be taken.
-This would help in characterizing most of these moulds if they produce spores in culture.
+Culturable air samples could help in characterizing most of these moulds if they grow and produce spores in culture.

 - Brian G. Shelton, Kimberly H. Kirkland, W. Dana Flanders, and George K. Morris (2002).
 Profiles of Airborne Fungi in Buildings and Outdoor Environments in the United States.
 Appl Environ Microbiology; 68(4): 1743–1753